chr33s/shopflare/README.md

 # ShopFlare

-> Minimalist Shopify app using React Router (v7) running on cloudflare (worker).
-Only required features, no future changes other than core upgrades & platform alignment.
+> Minimalist Shopify app using React Router (v7) running on cloudflare (worker, kv, analytics).
+Only essential features, no future changes other than core upgrades & platform alignment.

 ## Rationale

-- @shopify/shopify-app-remix to complex (to much abstraction)
+- @shopify/shopify-[api,app-remix] to complex (to much abstraction)
-- Needed simple boilerplate, than only does the basics with minimal abstraction
+- Needed a simple starter, than only does the basics
 - Small code surface, easier audit
 - Stability over feature completeness
 - Minimally opinionated, by supporting only: